 The first target was newbie engineers who were not familiar with the concept of HCD.
-The WG published a beta-version of the presentation slides in June 2017, after several discussions by the WG members.
-After collecting some feedback, the materials were updated, and version 1.0 of the educational materials were published in May 2018.
+The WG published a betaversion of the presentation slides in June 2017, after several discussions by the WG members.
+After collecting some feedback, the materials were updated, and version 1.0 of the document was published in May 2018.